pokengineer/trips_etl/README.md

 ## Design of the solution
 The Challenge can be achieved using a wide variety of tools, in my project I chose to use Python for the main application and PostgreSQL to store the data.
 Given the type of data being handled I chose specific libraries and extensions that perform better when using geographic information and I know can be easily integrated with other GIS tools if needed for more complex later analysis.
 Specifically, the decision was to handle data using [Geopandas](https://geopandas.org/) instead of a more easily scalable PySpark dataframe, in case some transformation of the geographical data is needed before storage.
 I also installed a PostgreSQL extension called [PostGis](https://postgis.net/) that is used for storing and querying geographical locations, maps and areas.
+The only extra column added on the ETL process was a week number column, as it seems from the assignments that data partition by week is important for the analysis.

 ## Install necessary requirements
 Before running any code it is important to have [Python](https://www.python.org/), [pip](https://pypi.org/project/pip/) and [Docker](https://www.docker.com/) installed, and then install the libraries used in the project.
 You can install them using pip: